 But what if it’s only you and me trying to reach out to our neighbors?
 What if only one or two people among the many (possibly thousands) we meet in our lifetime allow us to lead them to the water Jesus offered the Samaritan woman?
 Would that make a difference?
 Considering the Starfish Story and Luke 15:10 I would say it most certainly would!
 No matter how many or how few we reach, it will make an ETERNAL difference to every single soul we help usher into God’s kingdom.

 I loved the starfish story so much that I decided to search the internet for a print of a lighthouse and a starfish together.
 I actually found one by Pamela Burger, a self-taught freelance artist.
 But just when I was about to place the order, it dawned on me that my beautiful and talented daughter, Joanna, has been experimenting with acrylics.
 So, I’ve asked her to paint one for me.
-Of course, she will need time to find her muse.
-When she does, I’ll post her creation and add it to this devotion.
+Here is her finished work.
+Thank you, sweetheart.
+It’s absolutely beautiful!

 Prayer: Lord Jesus, you are the source of living water.
 The only water that springs up to eternal life.
 May your saving light continue to shine through me so that I can help lead thirsty souls (sand wandering starfish) to your life-giving water.
 In your precious name, I pray, Amen.